Keto Diet on Kidney Stone (Uric Acid)

-The presence of higher amounts of uric acid in the body leads to the formation of needle-like urate crystals in the joints and cause discomfort.
+The presence of higher amounts of uric acid in the body leads to the formation of needle-like urate crystals in the joints and causes discomfort.

-Although there is still a lot of research to do for the link between keto diet on kidney stone, some medical cases seem to be tilting towards the affirmative.
+Although there is still a lot of research to do for the link between the keto diet on kidney stones, some medical cases seem to be tilting towards the affirmative.

 However, as of now, the top cause of kidney stones still points towards the massive consumption of meat products without adequate hydration to back it up.

 Keto Diet on Kidney Stone – How the Latter Forms

 An essential function of the kidneys is to rid the body of waste and fluid from the blood to produce urine.